- About Us

-The School of Public Policy “Mother Teresa” is part of a network of sixteen schools of political studies organized in cooperation with the Council of Europe (About CoE Network of Schools).
+The School of Public Policy “Mother Teresa” is part of a network of sixteen schools of political studies organized in cooperation with the Council of Europe.
 Since the creation of the first school of political studies in Moscow in 1992, by a group of civil society activists seeking to promote democratic values these schools were established to train future generations of political, economic, social and cultural leaders in countries in transition.
 They run annual courses of seminars and conferences on topics such as European integration, democracy, human rights, the rule of law, and globalization, with the participation of national and international experts.

 The School of Public Policy “Mother Teresa” was officially launched on 28 of January 2011.